Art & Design

 Cristina D’Agostino

-The upcoming series "Winter Palace," a collaboration between the Swiss television channel RTS and Netflix, narrates the costume-laden saga of André Morel, a mountain hospitality adventurer.
+Available from December 26, the upcoming RTS "Winter Palace" series in collaboration with Netflix, narrates the costume-laden saga of André Morel, a mountain hospitality adventurer.
 Morel takes a daring gamble in 1899 amidst the chilling Alps, believing that the opulence of his palace can attract the international bourgeoisie.
 Pierre Monnard, the series director, shares insights into the project.

 Simon Ludders, Manon Clavel, Cyril Metzger and Pierre Monnard (director) from the Winter Palace series (©RTS /Laurent Bleuze)

 Venturing into luxury mountain hospitality was a daring gamble successfully undertaken by Switzerland in the late 19th century.
 An epic tale woven with adventurers that Pierre Monnard aimed to bring to the screen, much like André Morel, the central fictional character in Winter Palace portrayed by Cyril Metzger.
-Inspired by figures like César Ritz, credited with conceiving the concept of luxury hospitality, the series, co-produced by RTS, Point Prod, Oble, and Netflix, chooses Belle Époque settings in the palaces of the Romandy region, Montreux heights, and the Swiss Alps.
+Inspired by figures like César Ritz, credited with conceiving the concept of luxury hospitality, the series, co-produced by RTS, Point Prod, Oble, and in collaboration with Netflix, chooses Belle Époque settings in the palaces of the Romandy region, Montreux heights, and the Swiss Alps.
 This backdrop serves to narrate the story of an English-speaking bourgeoisie seeking pure mountain air and exotic retreats, even in the face of the Alps' icy cold.
 In this arena, Monnard unfolds power dynamics, clashes of cultures, and social milieu confrontations.
 Although set in 1899, the series aims for contemporary relevance.
 Monnard's challenge is to captivate viewers well beyond Swiss borders, particularly engaging a younger audience eager for fresh tales of adventurers.
-The series is slated for release in 2024
+The series is slated for release on December 26 on RTS and Play Suisse, and seven weeks later on Netflix.

 In 2015, when the idea was first presented to you, what appealed to you?

 Pierre Monnard.
 The allure of the hospitality industry fascinated me.
 Having observed the inner workings of many luxury hotels, I found parallels between the hotel business and film production.
 Both involve teamwork, creativity, adaptation, and trust in a somewhat audacious project—one must believe in it without certainty of success.
 I find this dimension very touching.
 Additionally, the history of luxury hospitality in Switzerland at the end of the 19th century is one of the nation's grand tales.
-It significantly elevated Switzerland's status, led by entrepreneurial adventurers who ambitiously constructed high-altitude buildings, such as the Caux Palace, where we are shooting, built in 1895—an incredible challenge.
+It significantly elevated Switzerland's status, led by entrepreneurial adventurers who ambitiously constructed high-altitude buildings, such as the Caux Palace built in 1895 where we shot, —an incredible challenge.

-Inspired by figures like César Ritz, credited with conceiving the concept of luxury hospitality, the series, co-produced by RTS, Point Prod, Oble, and Netflix, chooses Belle Époque settings in the palaces of the Romandy region, Montreux heights, and the Swiss Alps (©RTS /Laurent Bleuze)
+Inspired by figures like César Ritz, credited with conceiving the concept of luxury hospitality, the series, co-produced by RTS, Point Prod, Oble, and in collaboration with Netflix, chose Belle Époque settings in the palaces of the Romandy region, Montreux heights, and the Swiss Alps (©RTS /Laurent Bleuze)

 During that time, European elites would spend their summers and winters in these hotels, relishing the pure mountain air and therapeutic thermal baths.
 Is this setting also a means of portraying a social tapestry?